Automattic/themes/blockbase/README.md

 The easist way to do so is to use `node` to install and run the necessary dependencies via `npm install`.
 Then after making changes to the *.scss files run `npm run build` to compile.
 You can use `npm start` and it will be in 'watch mode' recompiling the .scss files any time any changes are made.
-## Bulding a Blockbase child theme the easy way
+## Creating a Blockbase child theme the easy way

 Use the [Create Blockbase Theme](https://github.com/Automattic/create-blockbase-theme) utility.